amitbhardwaj6159/jasper_node/README.md

 How to run project

-1 Go to root director of project and do npm install
+1 Go to root folder of project and do npm install

 2  Make changes in your mongo db url and replica set in .env file